782618297/io_scene_scs/Materials.md

 Each texture features:
 * **Texture**

-  Setting this property will open file browser where you will be able to select image for this texture.
+  Setting this property will open file browser where you will be able to select image (only *.tga image file format is officially supported) for this texture.
 After selecting, the image will be automatically applied to material.

+  > NOTE: if you won't use image from SCS project directory defined in [[Global Settings#path-settings]] then texture data may not be exported properly!

 * **Mapping**